sebkolind/libby/README.md

 ## Start building

 The package is setup with a `lib` folder which contains all your package code.
 Inside the lib folder is a `main.ts` file.
-This is the entry point, meaning that this will be the place to export code that can be used by consumers of your library.
+This is the entry point, and will be the place to export code that can be used by consumers of your library.

 The folder `__tests__` holds all your unit tests.
-When you run `npm run test` the files ending with `.test.ts` will run.
+When you run `npm run test` the files ending with `.test.ts` will be run.

 ```sh